DOVE: A Large-Scale Multi-Dimensional Predictions Dataset Towards Meaningful LLM Evaluation: Acknowledgements

 \section{Acknowledgements}

 This research was conducted in collaboration with the Hebrew University of Jerusalem and IBM Research.
 The work was supported by the IBM-HUJI Research collaboration.
+This research was also supported by the Ministry of Innovation, Science \& Technology, Israel (Grant No. 0008239).
 We gratefully acknowledge the support of both institutions in facilitating this research.
 We thank Oyvind Tafjord and Jiangjiang Yang for insightful discussions and thoughtful insights.